Rice University Guest Account Process

 While IT does not allow people to update their information in our LDAP directly.
 IT MAY require that the guest provide some additional accurate vetting information so that we can uniquely identify them in our systems.
 Information such as DOB,Place of Birth, Passport number, Drivers license number and location of issue could be requested if there is a conflict with an identity that exists in the system.
 All PII data collected in the processes for creating the credential are treated as confidential and sensitive data and are used only for identification.

 Sponsors will receive automated email regarding guest status 30 days prior to the expiration date of the guest's credential status.
 Sponsors receive automated email on a guest request and upon approval of a guest request.
 These are performed as a security measure to ensure that a sponsor's account has not been compromised.
-Guest recieve an email confirmation of submittal and approval.
+Guest receive an email confirmation of submittal and approval.

 Term of Accounts